wazuh/wazuh-documentation/source/cloud-service/account-billing/index.rst

 ===================

 .. meta::
-  :description: Learn more about the actions that can be performed in your account using the Wazuh Cloud Console.
+  :description: Learn more about how to manage your cloud environments and the actions that can be performed in your account using the Wazuh Cloud Console.

 This section describes the actions you can perform in your account using the Wazuh Cloud Console.